Do hawks live in Ohio?

 In flight, this species uses its rounded wings to make a few deep flaps followed by a brief glide.

-The Cooper’s Hawk preys on doves and other medium-sized birds and small mammals.
+The Cooper’s Hawk prey on medium-sized birds, reptiles, and small mammals.

 This species lives in a variety of wooded and semi-wooded habitats in southern Canada, most of the USA, and in parts of Mexico.

 - Fair-sized hawk with orange barring below, blue gray above, and a long rounded tail.

 - Preys on small mammals and starlings and dove-sized birds in woodlands, parks, and towns.

 - Builds a bulky stick nest high in a tree.

 - Usually quiet but when breeding, it makes a loud barking call, “kek kek kek kek kek!”